-&lt;sup>37 http://articles.timesofindia.indiatimes.com/2012-10-20/mumbai/34605949\1\manual-scavengers-dry-latrines-schemes collector was under age 35.
-Nine out of 10 waste pickers were women, 25 percent of the women between age 19 and 35 were widowed or deserted.
-Several studies point to serious health issues that impact on the workers' longevity.
+37 http://articles.timesofindia.indiatimes.com/2012-10-20/mumbai/34605949_1_manual-scavengers-dry-latrines-schemes were women, 25 percent of the women between age 19 and 35 were widowed or deserted.
+Several studies point to serious health issues that impact on the workers' longevity.44

-&lt;sup>38Du Daraswati, MFC Annual meeting, Hyderabad, 2013.
+38Du Daraswati, MFC Annual meeting, Hyderabad, 2013.

-&lt;sup>39 'Sewer Rats' by Vidya Venkat, Infochange Agenda, Issue 15, 2009, p.43.
+39 'Sewer Rats' by Vidya Venkat, Infochange Agenda, Issue 15, 2009, p.43.

 IT industry: An estimated seven lakh workers, mostly in their 20s, are employed in IT industry in India.
-While some data has been gathered for call centre work there is little in other areas of the IT industry all of which require high levels of concentration and exposure to display screen hazards and bad workplaces.
+While some data has been gathered for call centre work there is little in other areas of the IT industry all of which require high levels of concentration and exposure to display screen hazards and bad workplaces.45

 Thermal power plants: Among the growth areas in infrastructure is the generation of power.
 Thermal power plant workers suffer a range of illnesses that have been only poorly documented.
-In a study carried out by Occupational Health & Safety Association (OHSA), it was observed that among skilled and unskilled categories, 28.6 percent accident victims were below age of 30.46 According to OHSA to the reply they received, in seven thermal power plants in Gujarat, 7,559 permanent and 6,525 contract workers work in seven power plants but medical check ups are carried out only for the permanent employees.
-Out of seven, only three units have reported cases of occupational diseases.47 during night hours and died on the spot.
-By morning of 4 March - celebrated as National Safety Day - more than 5,000 workers went on rampage and damaged office and vehicles.
-Police had difficulty in controlling the mob.
-Again in May, 2009 at a construction site of a power plant a migrant worker fell from height during night hours and died and for hours neither contractor nor principal employer shouldered responsibility for compensation.
-By morning thousands of workers came together and went rioting.
-Police had to resort to firing which injured two workers.
-There is great need to study such struggles.
-This energy could be converted into long term social movement for safer and healthier workplaces.
-We also need to study the State response-particularly the local police, and the financial arrangements, if any, made by the protesting group for defense, the local support they received and other aspects.
+In a study carried out by Occupational Health & Safety Association (OHSA), it was observed that among skilled and unskilled categories, 28.6 percent accident victims were below age of 30.
+46 According to OHSA to the reply they received, in seven thermal power plants in Gujarat, 7,559 permanent and 6,525 contract workers work in seven power plants but medical check ups are carried out only for the permanent employees.
+Out of seven, only three units have reported cases of occupational diseases.
+47